mark-watson/PythonAIBook/manuscript/AnomalyDetection.md

 The algorithm builds an ensemble of random trees (similar to Random Forest, but without labels).
 Each tree recursively partitions the data by choosing a random feature and a random split point.
 Normal observations, which are surrounded by similar points, require many splits to isolate.
 Anomalies, which are few and different, get isolated in just a few splits.

 The **anomaly score** is based on the average path length from the root to the leaf across all trees.
-Shorter paths mean the observation was easy to isolate — hence, more anomalous.
+Shorter paths mean the observation was easy to isolate, and therefore more anomalous.

 ### Implementation